-Dr. Jennifer Quartano developed and coordinates the Pediatric Residency Program at Brooks Rehabilitation.
+Dr. Jennifer Quartano developed the Pediatric Residency Program at Brooks Rehabilitation.
 Her responsibilities include development and implementation of the Residency curriculum including providing didactic and psychomotor training as well as mentoring in the areas of clinical services, educational activities, professional services, scholarly activities, and practice management which are the five foundational pillars of the Residency Programs.
 She also builds collaborative community partnerships to enhance the residency program through our key community experts.
 In addition to coordinating and supervising the faulty and the residents involved in the Brooks Pediatric Residency Program, Dr. Quartano maintains a private practice serving early intervention and providing concierge treatment to young patients and their families in the Jacksonville area.
 She also plays an active roll in the American Physical Therapy Association where she currently serves the Florida State Provider and Advocacy Liaison for the Academy of Pediatric Physical Therapy.

 Residency: Neurologic Residency, Brooks Rehabilitation